elastic/cloudbeat/deploy/cloudformation/README.md

 2. You have AWS CLI installed on your laptop and configured to work with our dev account `elastic-security-cloud-security-dev` (in particular, `~/.aws/config` and `~/.aws/credentials` should be set, check https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html for more information)

 *Steps:*
-1. Install Vulnerability Management integration on a new agent policy, you might have to check the "Display beta integrations" checkbox.
+1. Install the Vulnerability Management integration on a new agent policy, you might have to check the "Display beta integrations" checkbox.
 2. After you installed the integration you can install a new elastic-agent, you should keep the fleet URL and the enrollment token.
 3. On cloudbeat repo, create a `deploy/cloudformation/config.env` file of the form:
 ```